Hamzam157/Analyzing_Housing_Prices_California/README.md

-# Analyzing Housing Prices in California
+# Analyzing Housing Prices in California   (Please go through my provided Jupyter Noteebok in this repo to see each step in detail)

 1)Trained the Model using Random Forest Regressor